 10 May 2017

 Trump meets with Sergei Kislyak and Russian foreign minister Sergey V Lavrov.
 No US press are allowed, but the Russian state-owned news agency Tass is invited into the Oval Office to take photographs.
 The meeting was at Putin’s insistence.
-The White House subsequently claims that they were tricked.
+The White House subsequently claims that they were tricked, and the official writeup of the meeting totally fails to mention Kislyak’s presence.

 15 May 2017